 A variety of geophysical methods (non-destructive test methods) can be used to have a comprehensive understanding of the subsurface conditions at a site, allowing for coverage of a much larger region than is possible with traditional destructive testing methods.

-Falcon Lab’s professional engineers use geophysical surveying services to decide whether there are any irregularities or anomalies in the background readings by analyzing the physical properties of the earth.
+Falcon Lab’s professional engineers use geophysical surveying services to decide whether there are any irregularities or anomalies in the background readings by analyzing the geophysics properties of the earth.

 These anomalies can indicate the existence of underground hazards such as utilities, buried tanks, sinkholes, or old landfill material if properly interpreted.
-Geophysical techniques are often used to determine the rock’s surface and classify seismic sites.
+Geophysics services are often used to determine the rock’s surface and classify seismic sites.

 MASW is a seismic tool for determining the shear-wave velocity distribution, which can be used to determine the overburden and bedrock arrangement.
 It examines how surface waves disperse (usually the fundamental-mode Rayleigh waves).
 An array of geophones, similar to other seismic methods, is used to detect seismic waves.
 Surface waves for MASW can be produced using an active source such as a sledgehammer.
 The shear wave (Vs) profile is given in one of two formats: 1D (depth) or 2D (depth and surface distance).
 The results can be used to evaluate soil and rock strength (stiffness), map subsurface geology (lateral and vertical variations), map low velocity layers, determine IBC Vs100 (Vs30) site classification.